Public employees step up donations

 No WPEA members appear to be missing in this deadly disaster, although several members live near the affected area.

-PEBB announces new wellness incentive and surcharges
+PEBB issues important mailing on wellness incentive and surcharges

 Revenue forecast fails to trigger state employee raise

 On February 19, the Economic and Revenue Forecast Council released its February revenue forecast showing a total of $33 billion in projected revenue for the 2013-2015 biennium.
 Unfortunately, this is not enough to trigger the one percent raise built into most state employee labor contracts, including the WPEA Higher Education and General Government agreements.

 To trigger the raise, the February revenue forecast needed to show an increase of at least $200 million over the September 2012 revenue forecast.
 The actual increase was only $11.7 million.

 In a press release announcing the new revenue forecast, Director of the Office of Financial Management David Schumacher stated: “By the end of this biennium, state employees will have gone seven years without a general wage increase.
 We face a number of big challenges in the next biennium – in addition to finding new funding to meet our constitutional basic education obligation, Governor Inslee has made it clear he intends to address a growing backlog of compensation issues.”
 Read the full press release from the OFM.